DeepikaKaranji/ContainerApplication-Security-With-JenkinsCI/README.md

 ## Results

 Real Time reports of Vulnerability details, Potential Fixes, Scores, and other summaries were generated at every stage.
 The builds failed when high severity vulnerabilities were detected.
+Whitesource detected vulnerabilities and has opened them as issues in this repository.